-Required documentation: a letter from your employer verifying employment, including the number of hours you worked and a copy of your job description.
+Required documentation: a letter from employer verifying employment, including number of hours worked per month, and a copy of your job description.

 Indirect contact hours:

 Definition: Research, writing, or developing educational materials or programs (in holistic nutrition) to be conducted in a community, business, academic, or clinical environment.